Phone records cast doubt on credibility of ex-Sinn Féin councillor's statement

 A gangland murder trial in Dublin has heard that phone records cast doubt on the credibility of a statement given by a former Sinn Féin councillor in his recorded An Garda Síochána (Irish police) interview.

-Jonathan Dowdall said in the interview that Gerard Hutch admitted to him at about 11.30 local time on 8 February 2016 in a north Dublin park that he and another man had murdered David Byrne at Regency Airport Hotel during a boxing weigh-in three days earlier.
+Jonathan Dowdall said in the interview that Gerard Hutch admitted to him about 11.30 on 8 Feb 2016 in a north Dublin park that he and another man had murdered David Byrne at Regency Airport Hotel during a boxing weigh-in three days earlier.

 Mr Hutch denies the murder charge.